What Bulls Say, What Bears Say - Boeing

 And finally, FCF:

-BA Free Cash Flow (NYSE:TTM) data by YCharts
+BA Free Cash Flow (TTM) data by YCharts